Skip to content

 OpenRV Web recognizes several naming conventions for numbered files:

 Pattern detection is automatic and requires no configuration.
-The detected pattern is displayed using hash notation (e.g., frame_####.png) in the sequence information.
+The detected pattern is displayed using hash notation (e.g., frame_####.png) in the Info Panel overlay (toggle with the info panel shortcut).

 Missing Frame Detection